 Applications must be accompanied by a copy of the Award Letter issued by the United State Department of Veterans Affairs (USDVA) with the breakdown of individual disability ratings.
 Also, include a copy of the military discharge (in most cases, DD Form 214).
 We do not have access to USDVA records and cannot process applications without proper evidence to determine eligibility.

 No person, other than the owner of the motor vehicle displaying the Disabled Hoosier Veteran license plate, is entitled to use handicapped parking privileges.
 Any person who uses a vehicle which displays an Indiana Disabled Hoosier Veteran license plate and parks in a handicapped space when the registered disabled veteran is not in the vehicle when the vehicle was parked, commits a Class C infraction.
 Such violations also may cause the revocation of the disabled veteran's license plate.
-No more than two (2) Disabled Hoosier Veteran license plates may be issued to each eligible applicant.

 Older plates which say "Disabled American Veteran" and which do not have the universal handicap symbol (wheelchair) are only valid in the State of Indiana for parking purposes.
 Plates which do not have the universal handicap symbol may be exchanged free of charge at the local BMV.